luc99hen/luc99hen/README.md

 ### Hi there 👋

 - I am a software engineer in alibaba cloud and strive to be a better programmer.
-- I have a wide range of interests including Cloud Native☁, Web development💻 & Unix programming.
+- I have a wide range of interests including Cloud Native☁, Deep Learning🧠 and Web development💻.
 - I believe that computers' ability has not been fully exploited to augment human intellect.
 And I am currently working on my own digital brain based on Obsidian.